WheteThunger/WorkcartSafeZones/README.md

 - Allows spawning NPC auto turrets on workcarts with the safe zone
 - Prevents damage to workcarts that have safe zones

+This plugin is intended primarily to be used with [Automated Workcarts](https://umod.org/plugins/workcart-safe-zones), but this plugin can also be used standalone.

 ## Permissions

 - `workcartsafezones.use` -- Required to use the `safecart.add` and `safecart.remove` commands